LEDIG STILLING VED UIT NORGES ARKTISKE UNIVERSITET

 Admission to the PhD programme

-Applicants with a foreign education will be evaluated on whether the educational background is equivalent to Norwegian higher education, following national guidelines.
-Applicants from some countries will have to document additional higher education in order to fulfill the requirements.
+Applicants with a foreign education will be subjected to an evaluation of whether the educational background is equal to Norwegian higher education, following national guidelines from NOKUT.

 Your application must include:

 - Cover letter explaining your motivation and research interests